prepare.blog

 • Comprehensive medical training courses.

-The key principle: Don’t let Tier 4 prices stop you from finishing Tier 1 today.
-A written plan with filled water bottles and a printed contact card puts you ahead of the majority of households.
+Don’t let Tier 4 prices stop you from finishing Tier 1 today.
+A written plan with filled water bottles and a printed contact card puts you ahead of the majority of households right now.

 Beyond 72 Hours: Planning for 1–2 Week Disruptions

-A family of four needs roughly 56 gallons for two weeks — over 460 pounds.
+A family of four needs roughly 56 gallons for two weeks — over 460 pounds of water.
 Storing it all is possible but takes serious space.

 Two weeks of food for four people means roughly 84,000 calories.
 A practical combination of rice, beans, peanut butter, pasta, cooking oil, and canned proteins is more affordable and calorie-dense than freeze-dried meals alone.

-Cooking when the power is out: A propane camping stove (Coleman Classic, ~$40) with 2–3 one-pound propane canisters covers about a week of two-meals-a-day cooking.
+Cooking when the power’s out: A propane camping stove (Coleman Classic, around $40) with 2–3 one-pound propane canisters covers about a week of two-meals-a-day cooking.
 Store fuel in a ventilated area, never inside the house.
 Keep a backup manual method — a small wood-burning rocket stove or a Sterno folding stove — in case propane runs out.

-This is the topic nobody wants to discuss until they’re living it.
+Nobody wants to discuss this one until they’re living it.
 When water pressure drops and toilets stop flushing:

 • A 5-gallon bucket with a snap-on toilet seat lid and enzyme waste bags (Restop or similar) provides a functional sanitary toilet.
 Budget about 2 bags per person per day.